mcandre/specs/README.md

 # ADDONS

 Additional specs are inserted as Ruby modules in the `commands` subdirectory.

-View this directory for example spec modules.
+The addons therein serve as a template for further addons.